-1. Purposes of Proposed Amendments
+1. Purposes of Amendments

-The Proposed Amendments seek to enhance operational system requirements, align aspects of NI 24-102 more closely with similar provisions in National Instrument 21-101 Marketplace Operation (NI 21-101), and reflect latest developments and findings of CPMI-IOSCO with relevance for the Canadian market.
+The Amendments seek to enhance operational system requirements, align aspects of NI 24-102 more closely with similar provisions in National Instrument 21-101 Marketplace Operation (NI 21-101), and reflect the latest developments and findings of the Committee on Payments and Market Infrastructures of the Bank for International Settlements and the International Organization of Securities Commissions (CPMI-IOSCO) with relevance for the Canadian market.
+They also incorporate certain comments we received on the October 2018 Proposal.